msande231/msande231.github.io/syllabus.markdown

 - Kim et al. (2015) "Social network targeting to maximise population behaviour change: a cluster randomised controlled trial", The Lancet.
 - Chin, Eckles, Ugander (2021) "Evaluating stochastic seeding strategies in networks," Management Science.
 Project Proposal: Due

+Friendship paradox:
+- Feld (1991).
+"Why your friends have more friends than you do," American Journal of Sociology.
+- Ugander, Karrer, Backstrom, Marlow (2011) "The Anatomy of the Facebook Social Graph," arXiv.
+- Kooti, Hodas, Lerman (2014) "Network Weirdness: Exploring the Origins of Network Paradoxes", Proceedings of ICWSM.
+- Lerman et al. (2016) "The Majority Illusion in Social Networks," PLOS One.
+- Steward et al. (2019) "Information gerrymandering and undemocratic decisions," Nature.

 ## Week 6 ##